 From his remarks over time, I've gathered that Hillyard definitely does not approve of opinionated women.
-The fact that I'm a self-confident fat woman, in particular, seems to enrage him.
-He has shown himself to be homophobic in the past, and I've made plenty of posts and statements on my web pages making it clear that I believe homophobes to be people who are insecure in their own heterosexuality.
+The fact that I'm a confident fat woman, in particular, seems to enrage him.
+He has shown himself to be homophobic in the past, and I've made plenty of posts and statements on my web pages making it clear that I believe homophobes to be people who are insecure in their own sexual identities.
 He's attacked me as someone who's had psychiatric treatment, although he has undergone counseling himself (or so he claimed when trying to weasel out of punishment for credit card fraud).
 He frequently brings up the fact that I'm divorced, and he has stated that he has an incredibly hostile relationship with his own ex-wife.
 He has mentioned that I'm a former Mensan and that I was a high school valedictorian and National Merit Scholar far more often than I have, so it seems those facts bother him or make him feel inferior in some way.
-I learned a few years into the case that his wife, Kay Ball Hillyard, is at least educated as a lawyer.
+I learned a few years into the case that his second wife, Kay Ball Hillyard, is supposedly a lawyer.
 That does raise interesting questions regarding why he might be so unreasoningly hostile to other intelligent women who he cannot control.

 Still, I wasn't satisfied with those possible reasons for Hillyard's choice of me and Katie as his target.
 I started researching stalkers and their victims in an attempt to learn more about how their minds work—my way of dealing with just about anything is to learn all I can about it.

 Most cases do involve men stalking women—75 to 80% of all cases, according the the National Center for Victims of Crime.
 In most of those cases there was some sort of prior relationship, although it may not be a romantic one.
 That was puzzling, as there was certainly no relationship between me and Hillyard before he started the harassment.